George Anson, 1st Baron Anson: Voyage around the world

 After considerable difficulties with the Chinese, he sailed again with his one remaining vessel to cruise in search of one of the Manila galleons that conducted the trade between Mexico and the Chinese merchants in the Philippines, where he captured the Nuestra Señora de Covadonga with 1,313,843 pieces of eight on board, which he had encountered off Cape Espiritu Santo on 20 June 1743.
-The charts captured with the ship added many islands (and phantom islands) to the British knowledge of the Pacific, including the Anson Archipelago.
+The charts captured with the ship added many islands (and phantom islands) to the British knowledge of the Pacific, including the so-called Anson Archipelago.

-Anson took his prize back to Macao, sold her cargo to the Chinese, kept the specie, and sailed for England via the Cape of Good Hope.
+Anson took his prize back to Macau, sold her cargo to the Chinese, kept the specie, and sailed for England via the Cape of Good Hope.
 Passing by means of a thick fog a French fleet then patrolling the Channel, he reached England on 15 June 1744.
 The prize money earned from the capture of the galleon made Anson a rich man for life and bought him considerable political influence.
-He initially refused promotion to Rear-Admiral of the Blue however, out of anger that the admiralty refused to sanction a captain's commission he had given one of his officers.
+He initially refused promotion to Rear-Admiral of the Blue however, out of anger that the Admiralty refused to sanction a captain's commission he had given one of his officers.

-Senior command and the Admiralty
+Naval command

+Senior officer

-Anson was elected Member of Parliament for Hedon in Yorkshire in 1744.
+Anson was elected Member of Parliament for Hedon in the East Riding of Yorkshire in 1744.
 He joined the Board of Admiralty led by the Duke of Bedford in December 1744.
 Promoted to Rear-Admiral of the White on 23 April 1745 and to vice-admiral of the blue in July 1745, he took command of the Western Squadron, with his flag in the third-rate HMS Yarmouth, in July 1746.